 Are diamonds with the “hearts and arrows” really worth extra money or is it a scam?

 I would not say that hearts and arrows are a scam.
 However just because a diamond has heart and arrows, that does not mean it is a better cut diamond.
-Some diamonds that are not hearts and arrows may sparkle more, not to mention the price can be effected and make a hearts and arrows diamond cost less if it has strong blue fluorescence.
+Some diamonds that are not hearts and arrows may sparkle more, not to mention the price can be affected and make a hearts and arrows diamond cost less if it has strong blue fluorescence.
 It definitely takes a diamond cutter longer to cut hearts and arrows sometimes up to 2 or 3 days longer versus a few hours (hence the price gap).